paynl/sdk-alliance/README.md

 You can add an invoice for a merchant.
 In order to be able to add an invoice to a merchant, you'll have to set the settleBalance option to true, when adding a merchant in [step 1](#1-adding-a-merchant)
-See the following [example](https://github.com/paynl/sdk-alliance/blob/master/samples/addInvoice.php)
+See the following [example](https://github.com/paynl/sdk-alliance/blob/master/samples/addInvoice.php) Make sure that in this instance the SL of the alliance partner is used.

 ```php
 \Paynl\Config::setServiceId('SL-1234-1234');